VittorioAccomazzi/julia/README.md

 As for the julia fractals, you can see [Phoenix Map](http://julia-live.s3-website-us-east-1.amazonaws.com/mapPhoenix) fractals and interactively explore the fractals which can be generated.

 ##### Netwton Fractal
 The application supports the [Newton Fractals](https://en.wikipedia.org/wiki/Newton_fractal) for the equation z^3-1.
-The map for tis fractal is the following :
+The map for this fractal is the following :

 ![Newton Path](https://julia-live.s3.amazonaws.com/NewtonPath.png)